Patriotism

 Members distributed U.S. Flags and programs and greeted participants

-Pictures from Veterans Day Service: Veterans Council Members Theresa Cobb, Margaret Smelser and Tricia Sadler
+Pictures from Veterans Day Service: Veterans Council Members

 2021 Manatee – Stand Down

-Bayshore His School ROTC Awards ceremony
+Bayshore High School J-ROTC Awards ceremony

 We have provided entertainment for residents at the Douglas T. Jacobson State Veterans Home.

-Chapter members are actively involved in the support of the Manatee County Veterans Council by serving on their board and committees, helping with the Veterans Stand Down.
+Chapter members are actively involved in the support of the Manatee County Veterans Council by serving on their board and committees; helping with the Veterans Stand Down.

 We collect stamps used as physical therapy tools for wounded veterans.

-The chapter participates each year in the Veterans Day Parade, local commemorative events, and parades promoting patriotism.
+The Chapter participates each year in the Veterans Day Parade, local commemorative events, and parades promoting patriotism.

 Our Chapter provides items to Manasota Operation Troop Support (MOTS) which assists local military families along with troops overseas.

-We generously support the efforts of the National Society’s DAR Project Patriot Committee
+We generously support the efforts of the National Society’s DAR Project Patriot Committee.

-Manatee Daughters Support Groupons
+Manatee Daughters Support “Groupons”

 Manasota Veterans Council Memorial Day

-Theresa Cobb and Margaret Smelser have been awarded the Auxiliary Member of the Year by the Manasota Veterans Council.
+Two Chapter members have been awarded the Auxiliary Member of the Year by the Manasota Veterans Council.
 Their names are inscribed on a monument.

 Veterans Council Auxiliary Member

 For the third year in a row, the Manatee County Veterans Council has recognized a Manatee Chapter daughter as the Auxiliary Member for 2020.
-Margaret Smelser accepted this award at their recent meeting.

-2019 Veterans Day – Parade
+2019 Veterans Day Parade

-Here she is joined by our Past Regent, Sharon Spry who also received this award just one year ago.
-We are so very proud of our Daughters.
+Here she is joined by our Past Regent who also received this award just one year ago.

 2019 Stand Down

-“You are Not Forgotten”
+“You Are Not Forgotten”

 2019 – Manatee Veterans council Memorial Day Observance

-We supported our State Regents project – “Project Linus”
+We supported our State Regent’s project – “Project Linus”

 Wreaths Across America